 Applications open from Mid-September each year for October entry of the following year.

-Applications (first round) for October 2018 entry open now.
-Applications for the second round of the self-financing candidates will open in January 2018.
+Applications (first round) for October 2018 entry were closed.
+Applications for the second round of the self-financing candidates are opened now.

 i.
 Am I entitled to a waiver of the TOEFL etc. English language requirement?